 I make my own toothpaste.
 I make my own tooth whitener.
-But, until now, I’ve been at a loss for a good homemade mouthwash recipe.
+But, I was at a loss for a good homemade mouthwash recipe.

-About a week ago, as I brushed my teeth with my homemade toothpaste (recipe soon, I promise!) it dawned on me that I could use the same essential oils in a mouthwash recipe that I used in my toothpaste and probably get an even better clean than a conventional mouthwash gives!
+One day when I brushed my teeth with my homemade toothpaste it dawned on me that I could use the same essential oils in a mouthwash recipe that I used in my toothpaste recipe and probably get an even better clean than a conventional mouthwash gives!

 And I was right!

 Why thieves oil and peppermint oil?
-Well, thieves oil is an excellent microbial oil and supports strong immunity.
-The oils in the thieves oil blend have been found effective against MRSA, in fact. (source) As for peppermint oil, I love the flavor.
+As for peppermint oil, I love the flavor.
 Thieves oil has a wonderful cinnamon flavor, but I find it to be a little bitter.
 The peppermint oil balances it nicely and gives my homemade mouthwash the taste that I expect mouthwash to have.

 Here’s the recipe!